karmafeast/img_gen_intel_arc_dGPU/README.md

 ## Notes on WSL2

+I'd not run this as a persistent service in WSL2, getting it to startup with the machine, as opposed to user login and first launch (turning on WSL2 debugging helps see all this) would need to be emulated with a service wrapping the wsl commands.

+hyper-v isn't a good solution for gpu passing, it doesn't present an intel arc gpu to the VM, and there's no capability with intel arc gpus to virtualize / share a gpu between VMs.

+a different hypervisor, and pciex passthrough of the gpu device might work better, but I want to keep the top of this box on windows at the moment, and I hear proxmox USB passthrough is not good (I have a lot of USB devices).

-There are a few things I did to WSL2 to get this working nicely.
+Regardless, there are a few things I did to WSL2 to get this working nicely.

 ### at the windows host level (in %userprofile%/.wslconfig)